lorenzouriel/powerbi-report-server-solution-end-to-end/README.md

 ### Challenges and Solutions
 - What was the problem?
-    - Use of Excel spreadsheets for data querying and analysis - the idea is to provide a zero-cost data analysis solution.
+    - Use of Excel spreadsheets for data consultation and analysis, low budget to create an integrated analysis environment.
 - What was your work to solve it?
     - I identified data sources and initiated the database creation process.
 After completing the database, I started generating paginated reports and dashboards.
-Additionally, I configured the Report Server.
+Additionally, I configured the Report Server for the company environment.
 - What was the result?
 '- A fully integrated and cost-free analytical environment.